Sunday 17th January. 7.5 miles. Goosnargh.

 I met a lady who was incensed that a dog had scratched her piece of lawn on the roadside, it looked innocuous to me.
 I suspect she would not be a good neighbour.
 A cyclist passed me on Ashley Lane.
 I left the road at Stump Cross and walked through the egg factory of Field Foot Farm and then on through boggy fields towards the church in Goosnargh.

 Another quiet lane with horse riders led on to Broadeth Lane and then Ford Lane.
-I dread to think what this would be like if it was up to the 6-foot level.
+I dread to think what this would be like if it was up to the 5 feet high and rising level.
 New House Farm is possibly one of the oldest in the district.
 The Cottage restaurant is a throw back to the 50s, prawn cocktails, chicken in a basket and sherry trifle.
 I diverted to have a look at Hill Chapel, another RC established from the C18th and run for many years by Franciscan and then Benedictine monks.
 There is some history at – http://www.stfrancisgoosnargh.org.uk/ Walking around the graveyard I came across the recent grave of a friend of mine, a sad reminder of his vivid personality.

 Next I walked through the grounds of the fishing lakes owned by Horns Dam.
 The dam was originally the water source for Goosnargh Cotton Mill which I had passed earlier in the day.
 I knew the next stretch through fields that have been divided up with electric fences for the nearby horse stables would annoy me.
 And it did.
 I have complained to the authorities about the loss of public rights of way in this location but nothing seems to have been done.